rppicomidi/usb_midi_host/README.md

 The main advantages of this approach are
 - It does not consume 3 GPIO pins
 - It does not consume PIO 0
-- It does not restrict CPU operating speed
-- It does not consume CPU 1
 - It does not need the memory the Pico_PIO_USB library uses

 The disadvantages of this approach are